Here for our final news roundup and information overload.

 It is.

-It's at this bill is New York and California on steroids.
+This bill is New York and California on steroids.

-You know, it's it's kind of funny.
+You know, it's kind of funny.

 I heard Dick Durbin and Laurie Lightweight.

-And that is Governor Abbott and then also Governor DeSantis putting illegal immigrants in buses and sending them to Chicago and sending them to DC and sending them to New York.
+And that is Governor Abbott and then also Governor DeSantis putting illegal immigrants in buses and sending them to Chicago and sending them to D.C. and sending them to New York.

-Uh Lori Lightweight, so they're out there saying how cruel and horrible it is.
+Lori Lightweight, so they're out there saying how cruel and horrible it is.

 And what does Lori Lightweight do and Dickie Durbin do?